Tag Archive for: Contemporary

 My Thoughts

-What a beautifully written bittersweet story about love, loss, grief, healing, and second chances.
+THE STORIED LIFE OF A.J.
+FIKRY is a beautifully written bittersweet story about love, loss, grief, healing, and second chances.
 At first, I didn’t really like A.J.
-Fikry.
 He was too curmudgeonly for my taste, but he grew on me.
 I loved his relationship with Maya and Amy, his friends, and his patrons.
-I loved his enthusiasm for books and reading, even if his tastes were a little hoity-toity.
+I loved his enthusiasm for books and reading, even if his tastes were a little too hoity-toity for me.
 I loved reading his character growth.

 The Griffin Sisters’ Greatest HitsTitle: The Griffin Sisters' Greatest Hits